Engineering Biquadratic Interactions in Spin-1 Chains by Spin-1/2 Spacers

 Here, we demonstrate a strategy to engineer more unconventional forms of spin-spin interactions from microscopic interactions.
 Our target is inducing and controlling the $\beta$ parameter determining the strength of the bilinear-biquadratic (BLBQ) term in the Hamiltonian of an effective spin-1 chain

-because of the extraordinary importance of the Affleck–Kennedy–Lieb–Tasaki (AKLT) state in quantum many-body theory, which is realised by the ground state for $\beta=-1/3$\cite{affleck1987,affleck1988valence}.
+because of the extraordinary importance of the Affleck-Kennedy-Lieb-Tasaki (AKLT) state in quantum many-body theory, which is realized by the ground state for $\beta=-1/3$ \cite{affleck1987,affleck1988valence}.
 Here, $J$ defines the overall energy scale while $\beta$ represents the ratio between BLBQ and Heisenberg terms.
-In fact, the BLBQ model has a rich phase diagram with a gapped Haldane phase in the parameter range $-1<\beta<1$, which includes the Heisenberg point $\beta=0$\cite{Solyom1987,LauchliBetaPhaseDiagramPrb2006}.
-This gap, as well as the emergence of a quadruply degenerate ground state in the thermodynamic limit of a finite system corresponding to spin-1/2 quasiparticles at its edges \cite{kennedy1990exact,White1992,WhiteHuseRGs1PRB1993}, has come to be understood as a manifestation of a symmetry-protected topological quantum phase\cite{ChenPRB2011,pollmann2010entanglement, Schuch2011SPTclassif, Pollmann2012}.
-The AKLT point is special as its ground state can be constructed explicitly in a matrix product state representation and the correlation length of the edges states $\xi=\ln(3)^{-1}\approx 0.91$ is the shortest in the parameter space of $H_{BLBQ}$\cite{kennedy1990exact,fannes1992finitely,SCHOLLWOCK1996,SCHOLLWOCKDMRG2011}.
+In fact, the BLBQ model has a rich phase diagram with a gapped Haldane phase in the parameter range $-1<\beta<1$, which includes the Heisenberg point $\beta=0$ \cite{Solyom1987,LauchliBetaPhaseDiagramPrb2006}.
+This gap, as well as the emergence of a quadruply degenerate ground state in open chains that becomes exact in the thermodynamic limit and corresponds to spin-1/2 quasiparticles localized at the edges \cite{kennedy1990exact,White1992,WhiteHuseRGs1PRB1993}, has come to be understood as a manifestation of a symmetry-protected topological quantum phase \cite{ChenPRB2011,pollmann2010entanglement,Schuch2011SPTclassif,Pollmann2012}.
+The AKLT point is special as its ground state can be constructed explicitly in a matrix product state representation and the correlation length of the edge states $\xi=\ln(3)^{-1}\approx 0.91$ is the shortest within the Haldane phase \cite{kennedy1990exact,fannes1992finitely,SCHOLLWOCK1996,SCHOLLWOCKDMRG2011}.
+This minimum in the correlation length leads to maximally localized, spin-1/2 (fractionalised) edge states and thus remains well defined even in relatively short chains, making the AKLT state the most robust realization of the Haldane phase and an ideal benchmark for identifying and realizing symmetry-protected topological order in quantum spin systems.